Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Preliminaries

-It turns out that, for every connected C*-weak Hopf algebra $A$ its Grothendieck ring, denoted $K_0(A)$ (i.e. the free $\mathbb{Z}$-module generated by the characters of representations of $A$ with addition and multiplication defined accordingly), is a fusion ring \cite{ONFUSIONCAT}.
-In particular, the characters $\chi_1,\ldots,\chi_r$ form a basis of $K_0(A)$ satisfying
+For any connected C*-WHA $A$, its Gro\-then\-dieck ring $\mathfrak{K}_0(A)$, i.e. the free $\mathbb{Z}$-module generated by the characters of representations of $A$ with addition and multiplication defined accordingly, is a fusion ring \cite{etingof_2005_on_fusion}.
+In particular, the characters $\{\mathrm{Tr}_\alpha\in A^*:\alpha\in\mathrm{Irr}(A)\}$ form a basis satisfying